• Skip to primary navigation

 • Peeled and deveined

-The corn and potatoes are a great side dish, and they cook right in the pot with everything else, which gives them great flavor!😋
+Corn and potatoes make a great side dish, and they cook right in the pot with everything else, which gives them great flavor!

 Tools Used to Make Lazy Low Country Boil